mmclaughlin87/march-madness-historical-perfomance/README.md

 ## Finding the "Top Teams"

 We then sorted by the number of tournament appearances to find the schools that had been in the most tournaments since the format was changed to include 64 teams.
-The results were similar to what we originally expceted them to be and consisted of schools that have a reputation for being good at men's basketball.
+The results were similar to what we originally expected them to be and consisted of schools that have a reputation for being good at men's basketball.